Frequently Asked Questions

 Motility – the spontaneous motions (60% of the sperm should be vigorously swimming)

 Morphology – shape of the sperm (60% of the sperm should be normally formed)

 Viscosity – the quality of the seminal fluid

 Discuss the details of your analysis with your urologist, and make sure you keep a copy of your lab results.
-Semen analysis is not necessarily final – it reflects your current condition.
+Semen analysis is not necessarily final – it reflects a current condition.
 Like other body functions, fertility can wane or be enhanced.
-You may want to test your fertility at differing intervals, while improving your overall health and thus your chances at improving fertility.

 Q: I experience days of spotting just before my period.
 Will this affect the success of the Justisse Method?